best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/writing_sphinx_documentation.md

 ```

-This will create something similar to the pandas [API reference][pandas-api-reference].
+[This will create something similar to the `pandas` API
+reference][pandas-api-reference].

 ## Writing in ReST-enabled Markdown

-We use the [`myst-parser`][myst] package (MyST) to write Markdown that can also include
+[We use the `myst-parser` package (MyST) to write Markdown that can also include ReST
-ReST elements; the package documentation is detailed, so we would recommend reviewing
+elements][myst].
+The package documentation is detailed, so we would recommend reviewing
 it.
 We will cover some of the more widely used elements in the following subsections.

 ### Embedding ReST directives

-Most ReST directives can be embedded into MyST Markdown — see the
+[Most ReST directives can be embedded into MyST Markdown][myst-rst-directives].
-[MyST documentation][myst-rst-directives] for further details.

 ### Automatically creating docstring documentation (MyST Markdown)